OpenCageData/geosearch/README.md

 ![header](/resources/screenshot-results-berlin.png)

-See various live demos [on codepen](https://codepen.io/collection/oEMyOj).
+See a configurable, [live demo on the OpenCage site](https://opencagedata.com/geosearch/demo), or play with the html/css/js [on codepen](https://codepen.io/collection/oEMyOj).

 ## Usage